This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Add the milk, yeast and sugar in the bowl of a stand mixer attached with a dough hook.
-Stir the mixture with a pair of chopsticks or a spoon.
+- Add the milk, yeast, and sugar to the bowl of a stand mixer fitted with a dough hook.
+Stir the mixture with chopsticks or a spoon.

 - Add the flour to the yeast mixture.
-Turn on speed 1 and knead the ingredients until it forms a smooth dough, about 6 minutes.
-If the dough starts to "climb up" the dough hook, stop the stand mixer and push the dough down to the bowl.
+Turn the mixer to speed 1 and knead the ingredients until a smooth dough forms, about 6 minutes.
+If the dough starts to ‘climb up’ the dough hook, stop the mixer and push the dough back down into the bowl.

-- Transfer the dough out and cover it with plastic wrap and let rest for 5 minutes.
+- Transfer the dough out, cover it with plastic wrap, and let it rest for 5 minutes.

-- Roll up the dough into a log, from left to right.
-Make sure you tuck and roll the dough so it forms a tight log.
+- Roll up the dough into a log from left to right.
+Make sure to tuck and roll the dough tightly to form a compact log.

-- Roll out the log a few times or until the surface looks smooth and reaches 12-inch in length.
+- Roll out the log a few times until the surface looks smooth and it reaches 12 inches (30 cm) in length.

 - Cut the dough into 8 equal-sized pieces using a sharp knife.
-Transfer each dough to a 3x4"-inch parchment paper.
-You may roll each dough into a round ball after cutting.
+Transfer each piece to a 3×4-inch (7 cm x 10 cm) piece of parchment paper.
+You may roll each piece into a round ball after cutting.

 - Place the dough into a steamer.
-Cover the lid of the steamer and let rise for 60 minutes, or until the dough balls expand in size.
-Make sure you leave enough space between each dough ball so they don't stick together.
+Cover the steamer and let the dough rise for 60 minutes, or until the dough balls expand in size.
+Make sure to leave enough space between each dough ball so they don’t stick together.

-- Turn on high heat and steam for 10-12 minutes, or until the dough expands to soft, puffy and fluffy steamed buns.
+- Turn on high heat and steam for 10-12 minutes, or until the dough expands into soft, puffy, and fluffy steamed buns.
 Turn off the heat and serve the steamed buns warm.
-Dip with condensed milk if you like sweet steamed buns.
+Dip in condensed milk if you like sweet steamed buns.

 Video